sharad97/Marathon-Application-/README.md

 # Marathon-Application
- * Web Crawles web site and Automatically Upload Data in Microsoft Azure SQL Server Database.
+ * Web Crawles web site (using scrapy - python) and Automatically Upload Data in Microsoft Azure SQL Server Database.
  * MVC application in C# with the latest .NET version using data